Starfish Aliens aside, everything can be a cute girl.

 Darker and Edgier: Kuro Lolita, being a darker version of Classic.
 Gothic Lolita is even darker than Kuro, and Guro is arguably the most extreme of the styles, being more explicit and more disturbing.
 Punk Lolita is seen similarly as well.

-Spear Counterpart: Boystyle, a sub-set of Lolita where girls dress up as prettyboys.
+Spear Counterpart: Boystyle, a sub-set of Lolita where girls dress up as prettyboys with puffy pants.
 Aristocrat, while an androgynous style, is also considered as this.

-Dress Code: The basic requirements for Lolita are as follows: a puffy Pimped-Out Dress, frills, ribbons, and stylish accessories.
+Dress Code: The basic requirements for Lolita are as follows: a puffy Pimped-Out Dress, frills, ribbons, a general look of modesty, elegance and cuteness, and stylish accessories.
 Anything more is fine (in fact, Lolitas are actively seeking out more and are trying to outdo each other), but anything less would not be considered Lolita under normal circumstances.
 Punk Lolita averts this, since it loosely adheres to the formula, with only the silhouette as the basic requirement.

 No Dress Code: Though the subculture does allow personal freedom and exploration when it comes to creating personal styles.